Zachacious/RouBot/Readme.md

 ![Roubot in action](screen.webp)

 This was a weekend experiment inspired by a mis-titled Youtube video.
 It uses a progressive strategy to double up after losses so it never loses.
-Don't get too excited.
-With a betting unit of $1 and a max bet of $500 it does well most of the time, but one bad session can still be catastrophic.
+Don't get too excited though.
+With a betting unit of $1 and a max bet of $500 it does well most of the time, but one bad session can be catastrophic.
+Still, it's empowering to watch it make 'play' money all on its own.

-This is one of the coolest projects I've done in a while.
-The coolest thing is how suprizingly simple it is(a little over 400 LOC).
-While I can't advise using bots in online casinos(with real money), a project like this could be used to automate many routine task.

 ## Pre-req: